lwandile9/Codelify/README.md

 Blog Section: Allows creation and editing of blog posts.
 Responsive Design: Ensures a mobile-friendly experience.
 Admin Panel: Manages blog posts and portfolio items.

-Technologies Used
+## Technologies Used

 Front-End

 HTML5 and CSS3: For layout and styling.
 JavaScript and React: Provides a dynamic, interactive user interface.

 Back-End

 Node.js and Express.js: Powers server-side logic and APIs.

 Database
-MongoDB or Firebase: Stores blog posts and project data.
+Firebase: Stores blog posts and project data.
-Deployment
-GitHub Pages or Netlify: Hosts the site for public access.
-Getting Started

 ## To run this project locally: